danzeng8/TopoSimplifier/README.md

 Required:
-        --in    <Input file>    Format: .tif file, .dist file, or directory with .png image slices --out   <Output file>   Format: If input file is .tif, output must be .tif.
+* --in    <Input file>    Format: .tif file, .dist file, or directory with .png image slices
-                                                                        If input file is .dist, output must be .dist.
+* --out   <Output file>   Format: If input file is .tif, output must be .tif.
+If input file is .dist, output must be .tif.
 If input is directory of image slices, output must be name of output directory
 Required for .png image slices (e.g. biomedical / plant images):
-        --S     <Float or Integer> : Shape threshold for the input surface being simplified.
+* --S     <Float or Integer> : Shape threshold for the input surface being simplified.
 Defines an iso-surface / level set.
 Default: 0
 Optional:
         Simplification level (Kernel and Neighborhood):
                 --K <Float or Integer> : Kernel threshold (Upper level set).
 Default: Highest value in image volume.